CVRL/AutoSIGHT/README.md

 ## Dataset Overview
 #### Summary
-* Each Participant's data will contain:
+Each participant's data contains:
 * Master file of gaze locations for the experiment
-    * Eye Gaze Heatmaps for each image the participant evaluated
+* Eye gaze heatmaps for each image the participant evaluated
 * Gaze sequence files for 5, 10, 15, 20, and 30 second window sizes
 * A list of JSON objects with detailed data on a per-image basis

 #### Requesting a Copy of the Dataset
 Instructions on how to obtain a copy of the dataset can be found at the [Notre Dame's Computer Vision Research Lab webpage](https://cvrl.nd.edu/projects/data) (search for AutoSIGHT dataset).
 Any questions can be directed to Adam Czajka at aczajka@nd.edu.